Packers withstand late rally to outlast Eagles 30-16

 GREEN BAY, Wis.
+(AP) — On a day when Green Bay’s Aaron Rodgers and Davante Adams reached personal milestones, the Packers needed a long run from Aaron Jones to put the Eagles away.

-(AP) — Aaron Jones rushed for 130 yards and delivered a game-clinching 77-yard touchdown run with 2:36 left as the Green Bay Packers withstood a fourth-quarter comeback attempt to defeat the Philadelphia Eagles 30-16 on Sunday.
+Jones rushed for 130 yards and delivered a game-clinching 77-yard touchdown with 2:36 left as the Packers produced seven sacks and withstood a fourth-quarter comeback attempt to defeat Philadelphia 30-16 on Sunday.

+“We ran a similar play the play before, and I felt like I was close to breaking it, somebody just got a hand on me,” Jones said of his career-long burst.
+“A-Rod called a similar play in the huddle, and I knew if I see a little crease, I’d be able to break it.”

+Rodgers and Adams provided much of the highlights early in the game as Green Bay (9-3) built a 23-3 lead before the Eagles (3-8-1) scored two touchdowns in a span of just over a minute.
+Philadelphia’s comeback started after rookie quarterback Jalen Hurts took over for an ineffective Carson Wentz.

+“We needed a spark,” Eagles coach Doug Pederson said.
+“We needed something to go our way, so I put Jalen in the game.”

-Aaron Rodgers connected with Davante Adams on two of his three touchdown passes and reached a couple of career milestones to help Green Bay (9-3) hand the Eagles (3-8-1) their fourth consecutive loss.
-Kingsley Keke had two of the Packers’ seven sacks.
+Rodgers connected with Adams on two of his three touchdown passes to increase his career total to 400, becoming the seventh player to join that fraternity.

+The only other players with at least 400 touchdown passes are Tom Brady, Drew Brees, Peyton Manning, Brett Favre, Dan Marino and Philip Rivers.

+“To be breaking or tying records that have been around for 60-70 years, it’s special, man,” Adams said.
+“I’m just trying to play ball.
+I’m just trying to do whatever it takes to win these games.”

+Rodgers put the Packers ahead for good with a 1-yard pass to Adams on fourth down in the second quarter.
+He threw a 25-yarder to Robert Tonyan later in the second.
+His 400th touchdown pass was a 9-yarder to Adams that capped a 99-yard drive in the third period.

-Green Bay owned a 23-3 lead in the fourth quarter when the Eagles scored two touchdowns in a span of just over a minute.
-Rookie quarterback Jalen Hurts, who took over for an ineffective Carson Wentz midway through the third quarter, started it by throwing a 32-yard touchdown pass to Greg Ward on fourth-and-18.
-Jalen Reagor then delivered a 73-yard punt return to cut the lead to 23-16 with 6:30 left, though Jake Elliott missed the extra point.
+Philadelphia’s rally started with Hurts’ 32-yard touchdown pass to Greg Ward on fourth-and-18.
+Jalen Reagor’s 73-yard punt return cut the lead to 23-16 with 6:30 left, though Jake Elliott missed the extra point.

 The Eagles forced a second straight three-and-out, but couldn’t move the ball and punted.
 That’s when Jones put away the game.

-Jones ran through a big hole in the middle of the line, broke an attempted ankle tackle and headed downfield as a second defender made an unsuccessful diving attempt to bring him down.
-He raced down the left sideline and eluded a third defender inside Philadelphia’s 30-yard line, worked his way through traffic before heading into the end zone.
+Jones ran through a big hole in the middle of the line, broke an attempted ankle tackle and headed downfield as a second defender made an unsuccessful diving attempt to stop him.
+He raced down the left sideline, eluded a defender inside Philadelphia’s 30-yard line and worked his way through traffic to reach the end zone.

-Rodgers, who went 25 of 34 for 295 yards, increased his career touchdown passes to 400, the seventh NFL player to join that fraternity.
-The others are Tom Brady, Drew Brees, Peyton Manning, Brett Favre, Dan Marino and Philip Rivers.

-Rodgers also threw a 25-yard touchdown pass to Robert Tonyan in the final minute of the second quarter.

-Philadelphia’s offense couldn’t do much most of the day as the Eagles used their 11th different starting offensive line combination.
-Philadelphia has given up a a league-high 53 sacks, at least three sacks in 10 straight games.

-The Eagles showed some signs of life after Hurts took over for Wentz, who signed a $128 million, four-year contract extension in 2019 that starts next year.
+“If it’s up to me, I’m taking every one to the house,” Jones said.
+“That’s my goal on every run.
+I know if I’m able to get a crease or break an arm tackle or something like that, it can turn into a big run.”

 Hurts was 5 of 12 for 109 yards with an interception to go along with his touchdown pass.
 Wentz was 6 of 15 for 79 yards.
+An offensive line using its 11th different starting combination in 12 games struggled to protect both of them.

+“Obviously, that’s frustrating as a competitor,” Wentz said of his removal.
+“I want to be the guy out there.
+At the end of the day, we lost.
+As a team, we lost, and that’s what I’m most frustrated about.”

 INJURY REPORT